About

 " O woman, your faith is great; it shall be done for you as you wish. " (Matthew 15:25-28)

-For God, justifying the Jews and even the wicked Gentiles by the same very faith, showed before-time with Rehab, who was a prostitute, yet she was saved, she and her household, by believing God; as she believed in God and hid the messengers of God, and said,
+For God, justifying the Jews and even the Gentiles by the same very faith, showed before-time with Rehab, the prostitute, yet she was saved, she and her household, by believing God, although being wicked, for she was a prostitute; but she believed in God and hid the messengers of God, and said,

-Likewise, was not the thief on the cross promised salvation because of his faith?
-As he rebuked a man and said,
+Likewise, the thief on the cross was promised salvation because of his faith.
+As he said,

-" Do you not even fear God, since you are under the same sentence of condemnation?
-And we indeed are suffering justly, for we are receiving what we deserve for our deeds; but this man has done nothing wrong.
+" This man has done nothing wrong.
 Jesus, remember me when You come in Your kingdom! " (Luke 23:40-42)

 As it is written,